Bramble Cay Melomys Day

-The Bramble Cay melomys was an Australian animal who had the misfortune of being the first mammal in the world to go extinct due to climate change.
+The Bramble Cay melomys was an Australian animal which had the misfortune of being the first mammal in the world to go extinct due to climate change.
 It should have lived.

-18 February is Bramble Cay Melomys Remembrance Day.
-But it wasn't just climate change that drove our little brown rat to oblivion—it was the inaction of our government to fund the recovery plan that should have saved it.
+18 February is Bramble Cay Melomys Day.
+But it wasn't just climate change that drove 'our little brown rat' to oblivion—it was the inaction of our government to fund the recovery plan that should have saved it.
 Now, we look at what needs to change.

 The first of its kind—and also the last